henriqpsantos/ghydra/README.md

 eval (ghydra)
 ````

-To setup a keybind to execute Ghydra and run the selected program:
+To setup a keybind to execute Ghydra and run the selected program (in this case by pressing `<C-x>`):

 ```fish
 bind \cx 'eval (ghydra)'